 Routers, switches, and hubs are not permitted in the Residence Halls.
 Please refer to the ResNet Policy.

 Use of the network requires authentication utilizing your Southeast Key and password.

 Wireless network access in the academic and administrative offices, as well as classrooms, is gained by connecting to Southeast Secure.
 In the residence halls, students will access the ResNet wireless network.
-Both networks utilize the IEEE 802.11g LAN standard and may accessed by most computing devices equipped with a wireless LAN adapter; however, students should strive to use devices with 802.11ac compatible adapters, as this will achieve the best speeds.
+Both networks utilize the IEEE 802.11ac WLAN standard and may accessed by most computing devices equipped with a wireless LAN adapter; however, students should strive to use devices with 802.11ac compatible adapters, as this will achieve the best speeds.

 Use of the network requires registering your device and authentication utilizing your Southeast Key and password.
 In turn, this requires a device which supports the WPA2-Enterprise standard.

 Any computer can connect to our network, along with smart phones and tablets.
 Each dorm room has two ways to access the internet.
 There is an ethernet jack for wired connections per bed.
 Every dorm room also has access to the SoutheastResNet WiFi network provides connection for typical devices.
 Third, the SoutheastGameNet WiFi network is available for consoles and smart devices.
 Once you connect to the network either by wired or wireless connections, open a web browser to splat.semo.edu to accept the ResNet and Acceptable Usage Policies, and to register your device onto the network.
 If using SoutheatGameNet, navigate to splat.semo.edu/gameconsoles instead.